PavanRangani/docs/docs/prd/legal-entities/individual-boards.md

 ### UI Requirement

-- Defautl value for Board Role will be `Board Member`
+- Default value for Board Role will be `Board Member`
+- If a user adds same company, show this error `Board already exists for this company`.

 ## Edit board